Skip to content

 The ** syntax does not work in the middle of the pattern.

-Good to know: When omitting protocol, port or pathname, then the wildcard ** is implied.
+Good to know: When omitting protocol, port, pathname, or search then the wildcard ** is implied.
 This is not recommended because it may allow malicious actors to optimize urls you did not intend.

 Domains